 The reason: frequent subjection to loud sound.
-Over time, loud sound will irreparably damage the hair cells of the inner ear, which are the sensory receptors responsible for sending sound to the brain.
+Over time, loud sound will irreparably damage the hair cells of the inner ear, which a sensory receptors responsible for sending sound to the brain.

 The National Institutes of Health reports that about 15% of Americans ages 20 to 69 have high-frequency hearing loss related to occupational or leisure activities.
 Evidence suggests that loud rock music along with increased use of personal listening devices with earphones may be further contributing to this phenomenon.